trinhgliedt/Javascript_Axios_Pokemon_API/README.md

 <h1>A function to call 807 Pokemons from Pokemon API</h1>

-- [x] Create a button to fetch the Pokemon
+- [x] Create a button to fetch the Pokemons
-- [x] Output the names of all 807 Pokemon
+- [x] Output the names of all 807 Pokemons

 ![](main_view.png)